ona-li-toki-e-jan-Epiphany-tawa-mi/netcatchat/README.md

 that port to connect on as it is busy) if someone decides to directly connect to a client port, so such "attacks" should not be too big of an issue.

-## System requirements
+## Dependencies

+netcatchat requires netcat and the bash shell.

 Note that running netcatchat as a server will not work if netcat will not accept a wait time of 0, which depends on which implementation is installed on your system.
-To check if you can run netcatchat, run the following netcat command:
+To check if you can run a server, run the following netcat command:

 ```console
 nc -l -w 0